Centre for Socioeconomic and Territorial Studies

-ISABEL SALAVISA is Associate Professor with Aggregation of Economics at ISCTE - Instituto Universitário de Lisboa, in Lisbon, and Vice-Rector for Research of ISCTE-IUL (since 2018).
+ISABEL SALAVISA is Full Professor of Economics at ISCTE - Instituto Universitário de Lisboa, in Lisbon.
+She was Vice-Rector for Research of ISCTE-IUL ( 2018-2022).

-Her research is conducted at DINAMIA’CET-IUL, Centre for Socioeconomic and Territorial Studies, of which she has been Director (2004-2013) and is joint coordinator of the Research Group ‘Innovation and Labour’.
-Currently she works in project SPLACH - Spatial Planning for Change (2017-2019) – funded by Compete 2020, coordinated by CITTA (UPorto) with the participation of GOVCOPP (UAveiro) and DINAMIA´CET-IUL.
+Her research is conducted at DINAMIA’CET-Iscte, Centre for Socioeconomic and Territorial Studies, of which she has been Director (2004-2013).
+She is joint coordinator of the Research Group ‘Innovation and Labour’.

 Her research subjects comprise economics of innovation; transitions and sustainability; and Welfare State policies in Europe.
-She coordinated and participated in a large number of projects.
+She coordinated and participated on a large number of projects.

-Research is conducted in project SPLACH – Spatial Planning for Change (2017-2020), which aims at contributing to the design of transformative policies, able to guide Portuguese planning practice towards a low carbon and social inclusive urban system.
+Recent research has been conducted on project SPLACH – Spatial Planning for Change (2017-2021), which aimed at contributing to the design of transformative policies, able to guide Portuguese planning practice towards a low carbon and social inclusive urban system.

-The project gathers three research centres - CITTA (Univ.
+The project gathered three research centres - CITTA (Univ.
 Oporto), DINÂMIA-CET (ISCTE-IUL) and GOVCOPP (Univ.
-Aveiro) and is funded by Compete 2020.
+Aveiro) and was funded by Compete 2020.

 The approach draws mostly on economics of innovation and sociotechnical transitions to sustainability literature.

-Previous research was developed in project TESS (2011-2014), funded by FCT, and focused on the Portuguese energy system transition to sustainability.
+Previous research was developed on project TESS (2011-2014), funded by FCT, and focused on the Portuguese energy system transition to sustainability.